vmware/chap/USERGUIDE.md

 # Enumerate the set formed by starting with all Orange allocations then extending
 # to any Green allocations directly referenced by Orange allocations.
 # This visits a different set from the previous command because it doesn't visit
-# Green allocations that are not referenced by Orange allocations.
+# Green allocations that are not directly referenced by Orange allocations.
 count allocation Orange /extend Orange->Green
 ```